Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Mittagong SA2 has exceptionally high national incomes.
-The median income is $54,781 and the average income stands at $96,326.
-This contrasts with Rest of NSW's figures: a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Mittagong SA2 would be approximately $59,635 (median) and $104,860 (average) as of September 2025.
-Census 2021 income data shows household, family, and personal incomes in Mittagong rank modestly, between the 43rd and 45th percentiles.
-The earnings profile indicates that the largest segment comprises 30.3% earning $1,500 - $2,999 weekly (3,471 residents), aligning with the metropolitan region where this cohort likewise represents 29.9%.
-Housing affordability pressures are severe, with only 82.9% of income remaining, ranking at the 43rd percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Mittagong SA2 is exceptionally high nationally, with the median assessed at $54,781 while the average income stands at $96,326.
+This contrasts with Regional NSW's figures of a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $59,635 (median) and $104,860 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank modestly in Mittagong, between the 43rd and 45th percentiles.
+The earnings profile shows the largest segment comprises 30.3% earning $1,500 - 2,999 weekly (3,483 residents), aligning with the metropolitan region where this cohort likewise represents 29.9%.
+Housing affordability pressures are severe, with only 82.9% of income remaining, ranking at the 43rd percentile, and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income